-If the Presiding Officer of the Legislature exercises the office of Governor, the officer is entitled to receive only the compensation of Governor and the officer's duties as

-- 1 Presiding Officer of the Legislature are suspended and the Legislature shall fill the vacancy resulting from that suspension until the officer ceases to exercise the office of 2 3 Governor.
-4 - Constitution, Art.
+If the Presiding Officer of the Legislature exercises the office of Governor, the officer is entitled to receive only the compensation of Governor and the officer's duties as Presiding Officer of the Legislature are suspended and the Legislature shall fill the vacancy resulting from that suspension until the officer ceases to exercise the office of Governor.

+Constitution, Art.
 V, Pt.
-Second, §1 is amended to read:
+Second, §§3 and 4 are amended to read:

-- Section 1.
-Election.
-The Secretary of State shall be chosen biennially at the first session of the Legislature, by joint ballot of the Senators and Representatives in convention, except that, beginning December 5, 2018, the Secretary of State is chosen biennially by ballot at the first and third regular sessions of the Legislature. - Constitution, Art.
-V, Pt.
-Second, §§3 and 4 are amended to read: - Section 3.
+Section 3.
 Attend the Governor and Legislature.
-The Secretary of State shall attend the Governor, Senate and House of Representatives and the Legislature, in person or by the deputies of the Secretary of State as they shall respectively require. - Section 4.
+The Secretary of State shall attend the Governor, Senate and House of Representatives and the Legislature, in person or by the deputies of the Secretary of State as they shall respectively require.

+Section 4.
 Records of executive and legislative departments.
-The Secretary of State shall carefully keep and preserve the records of all the official acts and proceedings of the Governor, Senate and House of Representatives and the Legislature, and, when required, lay the same before either branch of the Legislature, and perform such other duties as are enjoined by this Constitution, or shall be required by law. - Constitution, Art.
+The Secretary of State shall carefully keep and preserve the records of all the official acts and proceedings of the Governor, Senate and House of Representatives and the Legislature, and, when required, lay the same before either branch of the Legislature, and perform such other duties as are enjoined by this Constitution, or shall be are required by law.

+Constitution, Art.
 V, Pt.
-Third, §1 is amended to read: - Section 1.
+Third, §1 is amended to read:

+Section 1.
 Election.
-The Treasurer shall be chosen biennially, at the first session of the Legislature, by joint ballot of the Senators, and Representatives in convention, except that, beginning December 5, 2018, the Treasurer is chosen biennially by ballot at the first and third regular sessions of the Legislature. - 23 Constitution, Art.
-VI, §§3, 4 and 6 are amended to read: - Section 3.
+The Treasurer shall be chosen biennially, at the first session of the Legislature, by joint ballot of the Senators, and Representatives in convention, except that, beginning December 3, 2014, the Treasurer is chosen biennially by ballot at the first session of the Legislature.

+Constitution, Art.
+VI, §§3 and 4 are amended to read:

+Section 3.
 To give opinion when required.
-The Justices of the Supreme Judicial Court shall be obliged to give their opinion upon important questions of law, and upon solemn occasions, when required by the Governor, or, before December 5, 2018, the Senate or House of Representatives, or, on and after December 5, 2018, the Legislature. - Section 4.
+The Justices of the Supreme Judicial Court shall be obliged to give their opinion upon important questions of law, and upon solemn occasions, when required by the Governor, or, before December 3, 2014, the Senate or House of Representatives, or, on or after December 3, 2014, the Legislature.

+Section 4.
 Tenure of judicial officers; 6-month holdover period.
-All judicial officers appointed by the Governor shall hold their offices for the term of 7 years from the time of their respective appointments (unless sooner removed by impeachment or by address of both branches of the Legislature to the executive, provided further that justices of the peace may be removed from office in such manner as the Legislature may provide); provided, however, that a judicial officer whose term of office has expired or who has reached mandatory retirement age, as provided by statute, may continue to hold office until the expiration of an additional period not to exceed 6 months or until the successor to the judicial officer is appointed, whichever occurs first in time. - Section 6.
-Judges and registers of probate, election and tenure; vacancies.
-Judges and registers of probate shall be elected by the people of their respective counties, by a plurality of the votes given in, at the biennial election on the Tuesday following the first Monday of November, and shall hold their offices for 4 years, commencing on the first day of January next after their election.
-Vacancies occurring in said offices by death, resignation or otherwise, shall be filled by election in manner aforesaid at the November election, next after their occurrence; and in the meantime, the Governor may fill said vacancies by appointment, and the persons so appointed shall hold their offices until the first day of January next after the election aforesaid.
+All judicial officers appointed by the Governor shall hold their offices for the term of 7 years from the time of their respective appointments (unless sooner removed by impeachment or by address of both branches of the Legislature to the executive, provided further except that justices of the peace may be removed from office in such manner as the Legislature may provide); provided, however, that a judicial officer whose term of office has expired or who has reached mandatory retirement age, as provided by statute, may continue to hold office until the expiration of an additional period not to exceed 6 months or until the successor to the judicial officer is appointed, whichever occurs first in time.